Non Hodgkin Lymphoma Clinical Trial

-Evidence of other clinically significant uncontrolled condition(s) including but not limited to, uncontrolled systemic bacterial, viral, fungal or parasitic infection (except for fungal nail infection), or other clinically significant active disease process which in the opinion of the investigator and medical monitor may pose a risk for patient participation.
+Evidence of other clinically significant uncontrolled condition(s) including but not limited to, uncontrolled systemic bacterial, viral, fungal or parasitic infection (except for fungal nail infection), or other clinically significant active disease process which in the opinion of the investigator and IND sponsor may pose a risk for patient participation.
 Screening for chronic conditions is not required.

 Pregnancy, lactation or plan to breastfeed during the study or within 6 months of the last dose of study treatment

 unstable angina or acute coronary syndrome within the past 2 months prior to enrollment

 history of myocardial infarction within 3 months prior to enrollment or

 documented LVEF by any method of ≤ 40% in the 12 months prior to enrollment

 ≥ Grade 3 NYHA functional classification system of heart failure, uncontrolled or symptomatic arrhythmias